ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

     EXPECT_EQ(employee.getNetSalary(), 43500);
 }
 ```

 ## 5. Why do we need setup and teardown in test fixture?

 So far, our test fixture class only creates an instance of object for the class under test.
 In many cases, we often want some common action for all our tests such as adding an entry, connection to a database, response from a site etc. Let us try to understand this with example which will set the background for the `setup` and `teardown` functions.

 Let us consider that we are creating a table which will store the details of various employees.
 The table allows us to add new entries, remove employee from the table, get the number of entries in the table etc. The declaration of table class is given in [employee_table.h](../code/Chapter3/employee_table.h).
-The defintions of table class is present in [employee_table.cpp](../code/Chapter3/employee_table.cpp).
-We give the definition of table class below for refernce.
+The definitions of table class is present in [employee_table.cpp](../code/Chapter3/employee_table.cpp).
+We give the definition of table class below for reference.

 ```cpp
 void EmployeeTable::addEmployee(const Employee& employee) {